FrancoBujakiewicz/FrancoBujakiewicz/README.md

-# About me
+# Franco Bujakiewicz 🧑‍💻

-From Argentina, Misiones 🇦🇷

-17 years old 🤓
+From Argentina, Misiones 🇦🇷 17 years old 🤓

-Studying in the secondary E.P.E.T N°7 from Jardín América city, IT orientation 🖥️
+Studying in the E.P.E.T N°7 high school from Jardín América city, 💿 IT Technician diploma 🖥️

-#

-# Interests

-Aspiring to backend developer/programmer 🔙🔚

-#
+# Software engineering interests

-**GNU/Linux**: Terminal usage, customization, scripting, etc.
+## Linux/UNIX based systems 🐧

+- Terminal, tiling window managers and keyboard focused apps usage ⌨️
+- System and programs configuration and customization ⚙️
+- Scripting for automatizations and utilities 📜

+### Distributions I used
-Linux distros used: Linux Mint 🌿, Arch Linux 🐧 and NixOS ❄️ (I NixOS use btw)
+ Linux distros I used: Linux Mint 🌿, Arch Linux  and NixOS ❄️ (I NixOS use btw)

-#

-**Actual status**: Backend project using Java ☕ and Spring Boot 🍃